armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

  HPA does not manage rolling updates by manipulating the replication controller.
 The deployment object manages the size of underlying replica sets.

  The sync interval is set by the `kube-controller-manager`.
 The default interval is 30 seconds.
 Change the default interval using the `horizontal-pod-autoscaler-sync-period` flag.

 The default delay is 3 minutes after an upscale event to allow metrics to stabilize.
 Change the default upscale delay period using the `horizontal-pod-autoscaler-upscale-delay` flag.

-## How HPA works in Armory CD as a Service
+## How HPA works in CD-as-a-Service
-When HPA is configured for an Armory Continuous Deployment-as-a-Service (CD as a Service) deployment the deployment is converted to a `ReplicaSet` and the HPA configuration file is automatically re-written to reference the generated `ReplicaSet` resource.

-Armory CD as a Service freezes scaling behavior during a deployment.
+When HPA is configured for an Armory Continuous Deployment-as-a-Service (CD-as-a-Service) deployment the deployment is converted to a `ReplicaSet` and the HPA configuration file is automatically re-written to reference the generated `ReplicaSet` resource.
+Continuous Deployment-as-a-Service freezes scaling behavior during a deployment.

 Consider a deployment to upgrade from the v1 to v2 version of your application.
 In this scenario the v1 application is running with 10 replicas and is scaled by HPA (min: 5 pods, max: 15 pods).
  - At the beginning of a deployment, the HPA is deleted.
 Your v1 application has 10 pods but no longer scales between 5 and 15 pods.